 Delsym Cough Relief

-Brand name: Delsym Cough Relief, Delsym Cough+ Soothing Action, Robitussin Medi-Soothers
+Brand names: Delsym Cough Relief, Delsym Cough+ Soothing Action, Robitussin Medi-Soothers

 Drug class: Upper respiratory combinations